cherryot02/SQL-Injections/Find-All.md

 There are alternative ways to do these, I actually did not follow certain instructions because I thought the instruction was a bit time consuming <br />
 (ex. displayed all the records at once, instead of doing it table by table).<br />

-In conclusion, having an unsecured website and bad coding can lead various exploitation as "easy" as these. <br />
+In conclusion, having an unsecured website and bad coding can lead to various risks that can be exploited as "easy" as these. <br />
 This is also a great way to test your websites against SQL injections, so make sure all security measure in place are working well and sites are programmed neatly.<br /><br />